yqli00000/CLASP/README.md

-# PATE-Forensics: Perception-as-Tool for Explainable Image Forgery Detection and Localization
+# CLASP: Collaboration between MLLMs and Specialized Perception Tools for Explainable Image Forgery Detection and Localization

 A multi-granularity forensic framework for image forgery detection, localization, and explanation.